dieucao/fortune-teller-ruby/README.md

 Running the demo on Cloud Foundry
 ---
-Requires cf networking, polyglot service discovery enabled Optionally use the experimental zdt restart and push with cflinuxfs3 stack and ruby buildpack
+Requires cf networking, polyglot service discovery enabled.

+Optionally use the experimental zdt restart and push with cflinuxfs3 stack and ruby buildpack

 1. Push both apps